mitchelljustin/pragmatic-lightning/index.md

 ## Verify purchases on server

 Final step!
-This is the "meat" of the guide so to speak.

-To verify the purchase of a report we need to do three things:
+To verify a purchase on the server we need to do three things:

-1. Generate a unique ID for each new purchase along with the invoice.
+1. Generate a unique ID for each new purchase.
 2. Read settled invoices as they come in and mark their corresponding purchase IDs as completed.
-3. Send report to users who have paid only by checking the purchase ID.
+3. Send report to users who have paid by checking the purchase ID.

 We're going to send the purchase ID as an HTTP header called `X-Purchase-Id`.
-Once again, there are no set standards yet so we make up our own.
+(Once again, there are no set standards yet so we make up our own.)

 To keep it simple we're using [UUIDs](https://en.wikipedia.org/wiki/Universally_unique_identifier) for purchase IDs.
 Add the ["uuid"](https://www.npmjs.com/package/uuid) package to your project.